Skip to content ↓

 • If your parents are separated or divorced, your non-custodial parent’s tax return is required as well.

 • If your parents live outside the U.S., please provide the tax return from that country, along with a translation to English if applicable.
+Professional translation is not required, documents may be translated by you, your family, or someone you know.

 • You must submit all documents directly to IDOC.
 We will be unable to accept anything sent directly to MIT.